Puerto Rican bullfinch: Distribution and habitat

-Bullfinches are believed to be most common in dense mountain forests but can also be found in lower forests with dense undergrowth, coffee plantations, thick brushy areas, dry coastal thickets, and rarely in mangroves (6) (7).
+Bullfinches are believed to be most common in dense mountain forests but can also be found in lower forests with dense undergrowth, coffee plantations, thick brushy areas, dry coastal thickets, and rarely in mangroves.
 They have also been described as edge or open-canopy species.
 Even though it has a widespread distribution over the island, it is suspected that there has been a reduction in range and overall population.

 Breeding

-It is thought that the main breeding time for the Puerto Rican bullfinch is from March to June within the subtropical moist forest and subtropical wet and lower montane wet forest (6).
+It is thought that the main breeding time for the Puerto Rican bullfinch is from March to June within the subtropical moist forest and subtropical wet and lower montane wet forest.
 Puerto Rican bullfinches seem to nest irregularly throughout the year in the wetter forests of Puerto Rico, where seasonality is much less pronounced.
 However, in the dry forests of southwestern Puerto Rico, most species restrict their breeding to the spring and early summer rainy season of approximately late April to July.
-During the dry season from December to April, resources are probably too limiting for birds to successfully rear young in most years (5).
+During the dry season from December to April, resources are probably too limiting for birds to successfully rear young in most years.
 Furthermore, it is hypothesized that bullfinches breed opportunistically in the dry forest as well.
-Therefore it might be possible that bullfinches and other species attempt to breed again during the shorter annual rainy peak in September and October (5).
+Therefore it might be possible that bullfinches and other species attempt to breed again during the shorter annual rainy peak in September and October.

 The Puerto Rican bullfinch has been observed exhibiting cooperative breeding behavior in the Guanica region.
-The observation consisted of juveniles collecting nesting material along with adults and adding material to nests (5).
+The observation consisted of juveniles collecting nesting material along with adults and adding material to nests.

-This species usually nests close to the ground on trees or shrubs (9).
-All species of the genus Melopyrrha, which is endemic to the Caribbean, are described as constructing domed or globular nests and laying clutches of 2–3 dull greenish eggs with dark markings (10).
+This species usually nests close to the ground on trees or shrubs.
+All species of the genus Melopyrrha, which is endemic to the Caribbean, are described as constructing domed or globular nests and laying clutches of 2–3 dull greenish eggs with dark markings.
 The bird builds a spherical structure with woven plants materials and sticks.
 The inner part is usually lined with pieces of bark.
 There is a side entrance, but the nest may also be domed or totally enclosed with side-opening.
-It is placed in tree fork, on tree branch or in tree cavity, but also in shrub or clump of grass (11).
+It is placed in tree fork, on tree branch or in tree cavity, but also in shrub or clump of grass.
 From observations, it is thought that the female incubates for 14 days.
-At hatching, the chicks are naked for 3-4 days, after which the flight-feathers start to grow 10 days later and they fledge 14-15 days after hatching (11).
+At hatching, the chicks are naked for 3–4 days, after which the flight-feathers start to grow 10 days later and they fledge 14–15 days after hatching.

+Their nests are known to be used by frog species, such as the Common coquí.

 Nest predation seems to account for most of the nest failures for the species.
 In the region of Guanica, the pearly-eyed thrasher (Margarops fuscatus) appears to be the most frequent predator.
-Other possible next predators include red-legged thrushes (Turdus plumbeus), Puerto Rican racers (Borikenophis portoricensis), anoles (Anolis spp.), small Indian mongooses (Urva auropunctata), green iguanas (Iguana iguana), feral cats (Felis catus) and black rats (Rattus rattus) (5).
-Nets success is believed to be higher when there is more fruit availability, increased precipitation and decreased nest height (5).
+Other possible nest predators include red-legged thrushes (Turdus plumbeus), Puerto Rican racers (Borikenophis portoricensis), anoles (Anolis spp.), small Indian mongooses (Urva auropunctata), green iguanas (Iguana iguana), feral cats (Felis catus) and black rats (Rattus rattus).
+Nest success is believed to be higher when there is more fruit availability, increased precipitation and decreased nest height.